What’s so great about kettlebell training?

 What will a typical class look like?

 I will provide workouts and practices for the week until our next meeting.
 Do your homework!
-You’ll be amazed at what you can achieve in 4 weeks of focus.
+You’ll be amazed at what you can achieve with a month of focus.

 I will arrive 20 minutes early to the class to answer questions and help you individually if you need help with a particular skill.